likoz2/Lectures/CSharp/PaperWork/introduction.md

   myApples--; // I will give you one apple yourApples++;
   Console.WriteLine("We both have the same amount of apples!");
-} else if (yourApples == myApples + 2) { // if I don't have 2 more apples than you BUT you have 2 move apples than I have yourApples--; // you will give one apple to me myApples++;
+} else if (yourApples == myApples + 2) { // if I don't have 2 more apples than you BUT you have 2 more apples than I have yourApples--; // you will give one apple to me myApples++;
   Console.WriteLine("We both have the same amount of apples!");